wp-plugins/multi-page-toolkit/readme.txt

 New option to display all pages on a single page (ALL page link).
 New option to have a custom seperator between pages on the single page view, great for adding advertising code or just to make it look pretty.
+New option to display navigation on multipage pages as well as posts.

 * TA_display_pages